simonesilvestroni/m2m-website/_posts/2023-01-25-duolingo-from-italian-to-english-is-not-good.md

 tags:
   - 'personal'
   - 'software'
 description: "Since I wanted to review my English after two years away from the UK, I chose Duolingo.
-It hasn't been a good experience."
+It's been a bad experience."
 ---
 I’ve been using Duolingo to study German (from English) for a while now, so using the same platform seemed natural.
 It didn't occur to me that I would be doing the course starting from Italian.